ecmwf/polytope/docs/Service/Features/polygon.md

 For a polygon `type` must be `polygon`.

 The values in `points` must correspond to a latitude and a longitude.
-The first point and last point must also be the same to complete the polygon.
+The first point is assumed to be the last point, however users can also provide the last point in the request to complete the polygon.

 The polygon feature also has a max number of points that can be requested in the perimeter of the polygon, and the max area of the polygon is also constrained based on the config provided.